iendjinn/iendjinn/systems/frontier/interstellar-raiders.markdown

 ---

 ## Techy

+_Hackers, mechanics, and tinkerers.
+Techies bring a toolbox of technical mayhem to the battlefield._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |